bauer-jan/whatsapp-agent/README.md

 ## Design decisions

-**Session-per-phone isolation** — Each phone number gets its own Strands agent instance with separate conversation history via `FileSessionManager`.
+**Session-per-number isolation** — Each phone number gets its own Strands agent instance with separate conversation history via `FileSessionManager`.
 No cross-contamination.

 **Agent decides when to respond** — The agent receives messages as context and explicitly calls `reply` or `write_message` tools to send.
 If it has nothing to say, it stays silent.
 No auto-forwarding.